pegasus-isi/pegasus/doc/sphinx/introduction.rst

    By default, all jobs in Pegasus are launched via the **kickstart** process that captures runtime provenance of the job and helps in debugging.
-The provenance data is collected in a database, and the data can be summarised with tools such as **pegasus-statistics**, **pegasus-plots**, or directly with SQL queries.
+The provenance data is collected in a database, and the data can be summarized with tools such as **pegasus-statistics**, **pegasus-plots**, or directly with SQL queries.

 -  **Data Management**

    Pegasus handles replica selection, data transfers and output registrations in data catalogs.
-These tasks are added to a workflow as auxilliary jobs by the Pegasus planner.
+These tasks are added to a workflow as auxiliary jobs by the Pegasus planner.

 -  **Reliability**